julsmzr/uav-ai/README.md

 python3 -m pip install -e models/ultralytics/ultralytics
 ```

+### Notebooks
+To replicate experiments and results, use the following notebooks.

-Then walk through the setup.ipynb in order to set up the Anti-UAV300 dataset.
+1. <b>notebooks/1_setup.ipynb </b> in order to set up thPe Anti-UAV300 dataset
+2. <b>notebooks/2_experiments.ipynb</b> to replicate the ran experiments and
+3. <b>notebooks/3_evaluation.ipynb</b> to run the statistical analysis.